Team Policies, Guidelines & Expectations

 Families that explore grassroots/travel ball, AAU, or YBOA are searching for a good fit.
 Details such as coaches, tournaments, connections, exposure, and level of competition will play a factor in choosing the right fit.

 For participants to improve their personal development, they will need to attend practices and tournaments, along with other team activities.
 We are looking for a commitment from the start of the season to the end.
-This will help each participant improve skills and gain confidence, as well as knowledge on how travel ball and AAU operate.
+This will help each participant improve skills and gain confidence.

-We will hold multiple tryout dates for potential UFBA Ballers participants.
-These tryouts will last 60-75 minutes.
-During the tryout, participants will be assessed on skills like passing, dribbling, rebounding, shooting, and defense.
-The tryouts are free and sign-up is available under our registration tab.
-If we meet our roster capacity, we reserve the right to cancel future tryout dates.
+All players will be offered a place on a team.
+We will hold an evaluation for grades 7-10 to ensure players are placed on the team bet for their experience and skill level.
+These will last 60-90 minutes.
+During the evaluation, participants will be assessed on skills like passing, dribbling, rebounding, shooting, and defense.
+The cost is $5 and sign-up is available under our registration tab.
+If we meet our roster capacity, we reserve the right to add an additional date.

 Tryouts will consist of each participant demonstrating individual skills, group drills, and scrimmaging.
 All participants are assessed with the same criteria and given the same opportunity to make a team.
-Once the tryouts have concluded, families will be notified if their child was selected for a roster spot.
+Once evaluations have concluded, families will be notified which roster their child is selected for.

 PRACTICES

 UFBA Ballers wants to see its participants succeed.
-We will offer practices and training sessions at state-of-the-art facilities and High Schools.
+We will offer practices and training sessions at state-of-the-art facilities, schools, and churches.
 We will offer multiple practices during the week for our teams.
 Participants can have peace of mind knowing we have a reliable and dependable location.

-It is important that participants attend required practices.
-This may or may not influence factors like playing time.
+It is important that participants attend required practices and are punctual.
+This will influence playing time.
 Practice is crucial in the development of the individual and team.
 Our coaches need players in attendance to help learn basketball plays, schemes, and strategies.
 Absence during practices will slow the development of any participant.
 It is important that families communicate with coaches when they are aware of conflicts that arise and may interfere with attending team’s activities, practices, and tournaments.

 Please make it a habit for your child to arrive to practice on time.
 Coaches value every second as an opportunity for the team to improve.
 Our coaches will make the most out of their designated practice times to properly prepare each participant for tournament play.